marvinroger/vertigo-stack/README.md

 ## Installation

 * clone the repository: `git clone https://github.com/marvinroger/vertigo-stack.git`
-* edit `package.json`.
+* edit `package.json`
-  * pay attention to the `vertigo` key, in which you can configure the Google Analytics ID.
+  * pay attention to the `vertigo` key, in which you can configure the Google Analytics ID

 ## Use